GoogleCloudPlatform/runtime-builder-java/README.md

 ## Configuration
 An [app.yaml](https://cloud.google.com/appengine/docs/flexible/java/configuring-your-app-with-app-yaml)
-file must be included in the sources passed to the Java Runtime Builder.
+file can be included in the sources passed to the Java Runtime Builder, but is not required.
 The `runtime_config` section of this file tells the builder how to build and package your source.
 In most cases, `runtime_config` can be omitted.

+Alternatively, these settings can be provided as command line arguments to the Java Runtime Builder.

 | Option Name | Type | Default | Description |
 |----------|------|---------|-------------|